StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 EOF
 ```

-Now I will use the `central-overrides.yml` file to deploy a new version of the
+Now I will use the `central-overrides.yml` file, that I just created, to deploy a new version of the
 application with the command:

 ```shell